Thomas-Delaeter/SemiSupervisedSCDSC/README.md

-# SCDSC
+# Semi-Supervised SCDSC
-The source code of paper: "Scalable Context-Preserving Model-Aware Deep Clustering for Hyperspectral Images"
+The source code of paper: "Semi-Supervised Deep Subspace Clustering on Hyperspectral Images"